|Beaches on Block Island, Rhode Island|

 At the northern end of Charlestown Beach, this fine sand beach borders the inlet to New Harbor next to the decommissioned Coast Guard station.
 (See Charlestown Beach for more.)

-This is a walker's beach.
-Those wanting a fine nature walk start from the southwestern end of West Beach Road (where there's parking) and head north to North Light and Settlers' Rock near the northern tip of Block Island.
+Those wanting a fine long (3.5-mile/5.6-km, 1.5-hour) nature walk start from the southwestern end of West Beach Road and follow the trail north along the beach skirting the Block Island National Wildlife Refuge to North Lighthouse and Settlers' Rock near the northern tip of Block Island.